BorjaZarco/graphql-api/README.md

 If you choose to use a local connection, you must have a mongo daemon installed and running on your device.
 Please follow the [official instructions](https://www.mongodb.com/try/download/community)

 Docker compose already sets up a mongo database as a service, so it is not required to have a local or remote database.
 With docker compose, you just need to connect your API container with your mongo container.
 In order to do so, the `MONGO_URL` variable must be set to `mongodb://mongodb:27018/graphql`.

+## Quick start

+This project can be easily tested running the docker-compose app and using [Hoppscotch](https://hoppscotch.io/es/graphql).
+This repository contains a [hoppscotch collection](./public/hoppscotch.json) that contains all the queries, subscriptions and mutations that can be done on the app.
+You just need to import the file on [Hoppscotch](https://hoppscotch.io/es/graphql) and have fun 😄!!

+Reminder that the compose app will be running on port 5000.

 ## Project decisions